tigerabrodi/dns-resolver/README.md

 Now run `npm run start`.

 This is what you should see.
+It's resolving Google's domain.

 ![Screenshot 2024-01-06 at 15 40 05](https://github.com/narutosstudent/dns-resolver/assets/49603590/7b4445bd-8916-4bd4-9e11-a019747215d9)

+If you encounter issues, feel free to raise them.

+Contributions are open! 💞

 ## TODO